analogdevicesinc/ai8x-training/README.md

   (in progress).
 * 1D convolutions (in progress).
 * 1x1 kernels (in progress).
-* Support for more weight memory, and more channels (in progress).
+* Support for more weight memory, and more input and output channels (in progress).
+* Support for non-square data (in progress).
-* Support for 32-bit Q25.7 output on the last layer (in progress).
+* Support for 32-bit Q25.7 data output for last layer when not using ReLU (in progress).

 ## CMSIS5 NN Emulation